cloudera/flink-tutorials/flink-quickstart-cdh/README.md

 log4j.appender.stderr.Target   = System.err
 log4j.appender.stderr.layout.ConversionPattern=%d{HH:mm:ss,SSS} %-5p %-60c %x - %m%n
 ```
-The alerts thresholds are configurable via two program arguments that can be set to a low value for testing:
+The alerts mask is configurable a parameter to produce more frequent hits for testing:

 ```
---warningThreshold 0.001
+--alertMask 42
---criticalThreshold 0.002
+--alertMask 4
 ```

 ## Testing our data pipeline
 The business logic of a Flink application consists of one or more operators chained together, which is often called a pipeline.
 Pipelines can be extracted to static methods and can be easily tested with JUnit framework.
-The HeapMonitorPipelineTest class gives a sample for this.
+The `HeapMonitorPipelineTest` class gives a sample for this.

 A simple JUnit test was written to verify our core application logic.
 The test is implemented in the `HeapMonitorPipelineTest` and should be regarded as an integration test of the application flow.
 Even though this pipeline is very simple we can later use the same idea to test more complex application flows.

 Our test mimics our application main class with only minor differences:
-1. We create the StreamExecutionEnvironment the same ways
+1. We create the `StreamExecutionEnvironment` the same ways
-2. Instead of using our source implementation we will use the `env.fromElements(..)` method to pre-populate a DataStream with some testing data.
+2. Instead of using our source implementation we will use the `env.fromElements(..)` method to pre-populate a `DataStream` with some testing data.
-3. We feed this data to our static data processing logic like before
+3. We feed this data to our static data processing logic like before.
 4. Instead of writing the output anywhere we verify the correctness once the pipeline finished.

 ### Producing test input